odobon1/vlm-tutorial/README.md

 ![](images/code_Page_03.png)

 ### Batched Inference: VLM

+OpenAI's CLIP was pretrained on a  set of 400M(?) image-text pairs scraped off the internet.
+During pretraining, B image-text pairs are sampled at a time and run through corresponding encoders to produce B text embeddings and B image embeddings.
+The logits are then computed to assemble a B x B similarity matrix.
+Along the diagonal (i = j) are the "aligned pairs" ~ the image-text pairs which were scraped from the web.
+All other elements are non-aligned pairs, where the image and text embeddings of non-corresponding pairs are compared.
+This is where the "contrastive" component of the name comes from: The majority of image-text pairs per batch are negatives ~ each B x B similarity matrix contains B positives and B^2 - B negatives under the standard pretraining assumption (that only aligned pairs are positives).
+VLMs are pretrained to push together aligned image-text pairs and push away non-aligned image-text pairs.

 A learnable temperature parameter is used to scale logits during training to adjust the sharpness of xyz, and in the case of SigLIP, a learnable bias applied to xyz.
 The raw logits are all we need for inference.
 During training, logits are scaled with a learnable temperature parameter to adjust the sharpness of xyz and in the case of SigLIP a learnable bias applied to xyz.
 However, like with softmax and sigmoid activations, these are strictly monotonic functions (ordering of logits is preserved) and are omitted to remain focused on inference for the purposes of this tutorial.